Real Estate (M.S.)

 - Supplemental essay (students who do not meet the minimum requirements outlined above may apply with an additional essay stating why they would be good candidates for the program)

 More information about PCS admissions can be found on the Fordham website.

-The M.S. in Real estate is a 36 credit program with evening and weekend offerings which can be completed in one year of full-time study, or as part-time study.
+The M.S. in Real Estate is a 36-credit program with evening, weekend, and online offerings which can be completed in one year of full-time study or through part-time study.

-The core requirements of the Master of Science in Real Estate are designed to ensure that every graduate has a grasp of the most important elements of real estate finance, investment, development and management while the elective concentration allows each student to pursue a specific subject area.
+The core requirements of the Master of Science in Real Estate (MSRE) are designed to ensure that every graduate has a grasp of the most important elements of real estate finance, investment, development, and management while the elective concentration allows each student to pursue a specific subject area.

-Student pursuing any of the Advanced Certificate programs in Real Estate should apply their coursework for the certificate toward the elective or Flex Core requirements of the M.S. program.
+Students pursuing any of the advanced certificate programs may apply their coursework for the certificate toward the core, flex core, or elective requirements of the M.S. program.